Jon Guttman

 Portrait

 Jon Guttman, a resident of Leesburg, Virginia, is currently research director for Historynet.com.
-Specialising in World War I aviation, he has written eleven titles for Osprey including the popular Aircraft of the Aces 66: Balloon-Busting Aces of World War I.
+Specialising in World War I aviation, he has written numerous titles for Osprey including the popular Aircraft of the Aces 66: Balloon-Busting Aces of World War I.